 Frequently Asked Questions

 ✔️Why are your prices so low?
-We are a small family-owned business, without much overhead expenses, and we generally buy directly from the factory, cutting out the middle men.
+We are a small family-owned business, without many overhead expenses, and we generally buy directly from the factory, cutting out the middlemen.
 We don't have any CEO's making big bucks:-)

-5) What's the difference between inexpensive and expensive javelins?
+✔️What's the difference between inexpensive and expensive javelins?
 Most javelins are made from aluminum.
-The cheapest javelins are made from standard aluminum, and are not hardened.
+The cheapest javelins are made from standard aluminum and are not hardened.
 For the money, it is recommended to go with the 4Throws Training javelins for most high school throwers.
-Advanced high school throwers will benefit from the stiffer Competition or Elite Competion javelins.
+Advanced high school throwers will benefit from the stiffer Competition or Elite Competition javelins.
 These are built with a more expensive, aircraft-grade aluminum, and are hardened to increase rigidity and decrease incidences of bending the tails with a bad tail-first throw.
 After more than a year of in-the-field testing, we have had ZERO javelins with any bending whatsoever.
 These javelins are tough!, and are ready for thousands of throws.

 ✔️Moving up the price ladder, our Polanik javelins are made in Poland.
 Polanik has 5 levels of javelins from lowest to most expensive, they are SCHOOL, AIR, SKY, SPACE, and PREMIER (CARBON FIBER).
 The carbon fiber javelins are top of the line and are extremely rigid, allowing less flex during flight, resulting in increased distances.
 The downside of carbon fiber is the cost, and the increased stiffness puts more load on a thrower's elbow and shoulder.
 It is thus common practice to use a more flexible javelin in most throwing sessions, and reserve stiffer (more expensive) javelins for meets.